Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

-As you can see in figure 1, this data has some important nuances to it that become apparent at a quick glance of the most and least compound-dense foods in the set.
-First, it is not a complete record of all compounds but rather a list of ‘common’ compounds in each food.
-Because of this, foods that are more commonly consumed will likely have more compounds in them; the extreme cases of this are in the very esoteric foods, which often only have one compound recorded.
-Second, foods are grouped together; each variety of peach is represented only as ‘peach’.
-This generally does not create a huge number of problems, but for cases like tea, which is hugely varied *and* very common, there are a disproportionate number of compounds associated with them.
-This causes significant issues for the ‘matching’ approach to food pairings, which match purely on the number of similar molecules observed.
+As you can see in figure 1, this data has some important nuances to it that become apparent at a quick glance of the most and least compound-dense ingredients in the set.
+First, it is not a complete record of all compounds but rather a list of ‘common’ compounds in each ingredient.
+Because of this, ingredients that are more commonly consumed will likely have more compounds identified in them.
+There are two extremes to this: at low end very esoteric ingredients, which often only have a few compounds recorded whereas simpler but more common ingredients will have many more compounds identified.
+The other cause for the vast differences is in the somewhat arbitrary nature of how ingredients are grouped together; each variety of peach is represented only as ‘peach’ whereas there are dozens of different whisky and cheese variety.
+This generally does not create a huge number of problems, but for cases like tea, which is hugely varied, grouped into one stack, *and* very common, there are a disproportionate number of compounds associated with it.
+This causes significant issues for the ‘matching’ approach to food pairings, which matches purely on the number of similar molecules observed.
 Clustering in particular should provide *some* limits to that effect, since each ingredient is forced to exist in only one cluster.

-On average, each food will have a an average of 84.0353607 molecules and a median of 93.
+On average, each ingredient will have an average of 84.0353607 molecules and a median of 93.
 This hints at a left-skew of the data, wherein a small number have disproportionately large numbers of compound Thankfully, these tend to occur in places where we can provide very solid subjective interpretation, such as with tea, as opposed to confusing or difficult to consider ingredients like walrus meat, which means we can still interpret and understand our data using these methods.

 Additionally, there is the question of shared compound within our set.
 Since these are the source of our matching, extremely low or extremely